ay-lab/dcHiC/README.md

 - networkd3
 - DepmixS4
 - json
-- hashmap
+- hashmap (.tar.gz file under 'packages')

 ### Packages in Python
 - igv-reports

 Those who wish to perform differential loop analysis should also download the latest Python version of FitHiC, which requires a set of [Python libraries](https://github.com/ay-lab/fithic): numpy, scipy, sk-learn, sortedcontainers, and matplotlib.
 You may also need to install 'cooler' if you wish to use *.cool* files.
+See [documentation](https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Data) on how to do so.

-Afterward, activate the environment and install some purpose-built processing functions with `R CMD INSTALL functionsdchic_1.0.tar.gz`.
+Afterward, activate the environment and install some purpose-built processing functions with `R CMD INSTALL functionsdchic_1.0.tar.gz` (functions file under 'packages').

 ## Input File